top of page

 The ranch offers 13 acres of land designed for movement, exploration, and embodied learning.

-An insulated former horse arena provides year-round space for running, biking, sports, and big-body movement.
+A large insulated building with a dirt floor provides year-round space for running, biking, tag, sports, and big-body movement.

 BG Yellow.png